Who was St. Valentine?

 Next up is perhaps the most likely.
 The martyr Valentine of Rome (they were all martyred) has been the star of many legends, one of which revolves around his imprisonment for defying the Emperor Claudius, who had decided that single men made better soldiers, thereby outlawing marriage for young men.
 Valentine went on performing secret marriages for young lovers.

 Another version involves Valentine helping Christians escape the Roman prisons, which ironically led to his own imprisonment.
 He fell in love with a girl and wrote to her before his death, signing "From your Valentine."

 Why February 14th?

-The order of Roman priests called Luperci went to the sacred cave where the two young children were believed to have been looked after by a she-wolf (lupa in Latin).
+The order of Roman priests called Luperci went to the sacred cave where two young children were believed to have been looked after by a she-wolf (lupa in Latin).
 The priests sacrificed a goat (for fertility) and a dog (for purification).
-Cutting the goat’s hide into strips, they dipped them in the sacrificial blood and went out into the streets, beating any woman who happened to be passing by with the goat hide to make the women fertile in the coming year.
+Cutting the goat’s hide into strips, they dipped them in the sacrificial blood and went out onto the streets, beating any woman who happened to be passing by with the goat hide to make the women fertile in the coming year.

-The festival was banned in the 5th century AD and at the same time the Pope declared February 14th to be St. Valentine’s Day.
+The festival was banned in the 5th century AD and at the same time, the Pope declared February 14th to be St. Valentine’s Day.

 What does St. Valentine do?

 Well, we all know he is the patron saint of love, lovers and happy marriages.
 But he’s also the chap who helps beekeepers and sufferers of epilepsy, plague and fainting.
 And finally, like St. Christopher, he’s meant to look after travelers.
 He's a busy saint.